See by:open filter

-Ms. Bangle's corporate investigation experience includes insider trading, False Claims Act and Anti-Kickback Statute investigations.
+Lacey’s corporate investigation experience includes insider trading, False Claims Act and Anti-Kickback Statute investigations.
+She has also represented clients in a range of government enforcement action, including those brought by the SEC, DOJ, and state regulators.

-While in law school, Ms. Bangle participated in East Bay Community Law Center’s Housing clinic.
-While participating in the clinic, Ms. Bangle successfully represented clients in administrative hearings and successfully wrote and argued dispositive motions in unlawful detainer proceedings.
+While in law school, Lacey participated in the East Bay Community Law Center’s Housing practice.
+While at EBCLC, Lacey successfully represented clients in administrative hearings and successfully wrote and argued dispositive motions in unlawful detainer proceedings.
 She joined Orrick in 2012.

 Juliano Banuelos chairs Orrick’s Compensation & Benefits Group and focuses on advising public companies and mature private companies on executive compensation and related fiduciary duty and governance matters.

 Mr. Banuelos’ representative clients include Ancestry.com, Apollo Education Group, Inc. (the University of Phoenix), Cisco Systems, Inc., Gap, Juniper Networks, Keysight Technologies, Kimpton Hotels, Levi Strauss, Oracle Corporation, Varex Imaging Corporation, Varian Medical Systems and Williams-Sonoma.
 Juliano is also a leader in providing compensation advice in mergers and acquisitions and regularly serves as special M&A tax counsel to in-house tax and HR departments.

 In addition to being a recognized practitioner on IRC Section 409A, Juliano provides advice on the full range of compensation and benefits issues that arise ranging from designing and implementing equity-based, employment, separation, deferred compensation, change in control and similar arrangements to providing advice with respect to the design and legal compliance of qualified retirement plans, nonqualified deferred compensation plans and welfare plans.